 Hello!
 This is my journal about loving nature while living in the city.
 It grew out of a zine with the same name which I produced from 1998-2003.
 In recent years this has become more of a photo journal.

 Blog Projects: 2006: 365 Urban Species.
 Every day I posted a picture (by myself or my partner cottonmanifesto) and wrote a short article about a different animal, plant, or other life form found in the city.
 2009: The Muddy River.
 From March to December I took a picture of the small river that runs from Jamaica Pond to the Charles River, through Brookline and Boston.
 2010: Daily Urban Nature Picture.
 Sort of like 365 Urban Species, but I'm not limiting myself to living things or trying to imitate an encyclopedia.
 2010: 50 more Urban Species.
 I'm challenging myself to find a species a week that I didn't cover in the 365 project.
 2011: 100 species in my yard.
 I'm challenging myself to find 2 species a week on the half acre of land where I live (just outside of Boston).
-Ongoing: 3:00 Snapshot.
+2007-2015 with some breaks: 3:00 Snapshot.
 When my alarm goes off, I take a picture.
 It comes and goes, but is generally ongoing.
 2015: 280 days of Urbpandemonium: I'm trying to post a new creature every day, from Spring Equinox to Winter Solstice.
 It's not going well.

 On Pantheism: Honestly, I'm not a very religious person.
 I think there are natural explanations for everything.
 If there is a divine force in the Universe, I can't imagine it as somehow separate (from us, from "the material world").
 Pantheism is the belief that the Universe itself is divine, and that "God" is everywhere, and everything.
 I think that "God" is the laws of nature expressing themselves, as matter, energy, consciousness, and the Universe.
 If you want to know more about pantheism, go here.
 One of the reasons I chose to use the word "pantheist" is that it is used by anti-environmentalists as an insult for those of us who care about the environment.
 It amuses me to embrace their insult.
 I hug trees, too.